daniel-schwarzenbach/CSP_Project/README.md

 # Introduction

-This repository contains the code to simulate the 3D Heisenberg model using different algorithms.
-The 3D Heisenberg model is a lattice model that is used to understand the behavior of magnetic materials under various conditions.
+This repository contains the code to simulate the 3D Heisenberg Model using different algorithms.
+The 3D Heisenberg Model is a lattice model that is used to simulate the behavior of magnetic materials under various conditions.
 The three algorithms implemented for the simulation are the Wolff algorithm, the standard Metropolis algorithm and an adaptive version of the Metropolis algorithm.